Champney/Pinterest-Data-Pipeline-Project/README.md

 `user_posting_emulation.py` : A provided py file that, when run, connects to a SQL database and outputs pin, geo and user data continuously until it is stopped.
 This has been modified to send data to an S3 bucket and output the API response rather than print the records.

-`databricks-code.ipynb` : Working code snippets from Databricks for importing data from S3 into seperate Dataframes, cleaning the data and performing the specified queries.
+`databricks-code.ipynb` : Working code snippets from Databricks for importing data from S3 into separate Dataframes, cleaning the data and performing the specified queries.

 `user-posting-emulation-streaming.py` : A modified version of
 `user-posting-emulation.py`, which sends the data to Kinesis instead of an S3 bucket.